MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 Storage Spaces Direct is a feature of Azure Stack HCI and Windows Server that enables you to cluster servers with internal storage into a software-defined storage solution.

 This article provides an overview of Storage Spaces Direct, how it works, when to use it, and its key benefits.
-This article also includes videos by Storage Spaces Direct experts at Microsoft and real-world stories of Storage Spaces Direct customers.
+To learn more about Storage Spaces Direct, watch the videos and read real-world customer stories included in this article.

 To get started, try [Storage Spaces Direct](https://techcommunity.microsoft.com/t5/storage-at-microsoft/bg-p/FileCAB) in Microsoft Azure, or download a 180-day-licensed evaluation copy of Windows Server from [Windows Server Evaluations](https://go.microsoft.com/fwlink/?linkid=842602).
 To know the minimum hardware requirements for Storage Spaces Direct, see [Storage Spaces Direct hardware requirements](storage-spaces-direct-hardware-requirements.md).